Framp History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Framp family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Frampton.
 There are several places called Frampton in England; they can be found in the counties Dorset, Gloucestershire, and Leicestershire having derived from the Celtic river name Frome, of which there were several in pre-Norman England.
 Frome meant fine or fair.
 The suffix is derived from tun, an Old English word that meant "farm" or "enclosure."
 The name as a whole meant "farm on the River Frome", which was a familiar Celtic river name meaning "fair" or "fine" + tun.
-CITATION[CLOSE]

 Early Origins of the Framp family